 What can I do BEFORE my first appointment with the oncologist?

-When you first hear the word cancer, you may feel a sense of panic, helplessness or a loss of control.
-Then you realize that it may be several days or weeks before you can meet with a specialist to find out more about your diagnosis.
-This time can be filled with anxiety and fear - this article was created to help you manage your concerns during that time.
+The word cancer can make you feel a sense of panic, helplessness, or a loss of control.
+It may be days or weeks before meeting with a specialist to find out more about your diagnosis.
+This time can be filled with anxiety and fear - this article will help you manage your concerns during that time.

-The word cancer gets your (and your family’s) adrenaline rushing - let’s get this taken care of NOW!
-While it feels like an emergency, in most cases (aside from acute leukemia or cancers that are causing severe symptoms), it is not.
-You can safely take a few weeks to gather information, educate yourself about your options and make a treatment decision that you feel comfortable with.
+The word cancer can be scary.
+In most cases (aside from acute leukemia or cancers that are causing severe symptoms), it is not an emergency.
+You can safely take a few weeks to gather information, learn about your options, and make a treatment decision that you feel comfortable with.

 What does the oncologist need?